Note: This itinerary is subject to change due to availability and local conditions at the time of departure.

 Across the Channel

-Travel from London to Portsmouth, where you’ll take a ferry across the Channel to enter France and stay in the area of Caen, in Normandy.
+Take a bus from London to Portsmouth, where you’ll take a ferry across the Channel to enter France.
+Settle into your hotel and enjoy the evening in the area of Caen, in Normandy.

 Day 8: Wednesday, October 11